rlee32/dualescpot/README.md

-# dualescpot
+# escpot
-Two separate ESC systems with a common safety button.
-For Arduino Mega.
+ESC with potentiometer on an Arduino.